 The Japanese company later launched the PS4 Slim and PS4 Pro in 2016, with the former offering a thinner, more compact design.
-The latter upped the ante with much faster CPU clock speeds, beefed-up graphics, and 4K gaming support (via checkerboard rendering).
+The latter upped the ante with much faster CPU clock speeds, beefed-up graphics, and 4K gaming support (via so-called checkerboard rendering).

 PlayStation 4 fast facts